noeddi2be/x-gains/README.md

 Every project member contributed significantly in every phase of the project, ensuring a collaborative outcome.
 Throughout the projcet, Manuel led the back-end development and Boris coordinated the front-end efforts.
+Silvana was also significantly involved in the front end and was responsible for the wireframe while Dominik was taking care of the documentation stuff and the finish of the project but also supported the frontend development.

 ### 🔗 Links
 The following services are live at the moment of project delivery and will be